etetoolkit/ete/doc/tutorial/tutorial_etree2orthoxml.rst

-example: Using custom evolutionary annotation
+Example: Using custom evolutionary annotation
 ------------------------------------------------------

 If all internal nodes in the provided tree are correctly label as